caronc/apprise-api/README.md

 | `APPRISE_ALLOW_SERVICES` | A comma separated set of entries identifying what plugins to allow access to.
 You may only use alpha-numeric characters as is the restriction of Apprise Schemas (schema://) anyway.
 To exclusively include more the one upstream service, simply specify additional entries separated by a `,` (comma) or ` ` (space).
 The `APPRISE_DENY_SERVICES` entries are ignored if the `APPRISE_ALLOW_SERVICES` is identified.
 | `SECRET_KEY`       | A Django variable acting as a *salt* for most things that require security.
 This API uses it for the hash sequences when writing the configuration files to disk (`hash` mode only).
 | `ALLOWED_HOSTS`    | A list of strings representing the host/domain names that this API can serve.
 This is a security measure to prevent HTTP Host header attacks, which are possible even under many seemingly-safe web server configurations.
 By default this is set to `*` allowing any host.
 Use space to delimit more than one host.
+| `APPRISE_PLUGIN_PATHS` | Apprise supports the ability to define your own `schema://` definitions and load them.
+To read more about how you can create your own customizations, check out [this link here](https://github.com/caronc/apprise/wiki/decorator_notify).
+You may define one or more paths (separated by comma `,`) here.
+By default the `apprise_api/var/plugin` directory is scanned (which does not include anything).
+Feel free to set this to an empty string to disable any custom plugin loading.
 | `APPRISE_RECURSION_MAX` | This defines the number of times one Apprise API Server can (recursively) call another.
 This is to both support and mitigate abuse through [the `apprise://` schema](https://github.com/caronc/apprise/wiki/Notify_apprise_api) for those who choose to use it.
 When leveraged properly, you can increase this (recursion max) value and successfully load balance the handling of many notification requests through many additional API Servers.
 By default this value is set to `1` (one).
 | `APPRISE_WORKER_COUNT` | Defines the number of workers to run.  by default this is calculated based on the number of threads detected.
 | `BASE_URL`    | Those who are hosting the API behind a proxy that requires a subpath to gain access to this API should specify this path here as well.
 By default this is not set at all.